 It’s possible that some other information might score an entity that might be part of a candidate query.
 Some of the information collected may include the:

 - Frequency of submission over a period of time

 - Language of the search query, and/or

 - Other information associated with the search query

 Evaluating Candidate Refinements

-The patent describes how these entities might be merged with the original query that refinements are being selected for, and how they might be selected from among all of the candidates.
+The patent describes how these entities might get merged with the original query that refinements are being selected for, and how they might become selected from among all the candidates.
 Some of this evaluation might involve looking at: